Scout Life

 Scout Life (formerly Boys' Life) is the monthly magazine of the Boy Scouts of America (BSA).
-Its target readers are boys and girls between the ages of 6 and 18.
+Its target readers are children between the ages of 6 and 18.
 The magazine‘s headquarters are in Irving, Texas.

 Scout Life is published in two demographic editions.
 Both editions often had the same cover, but are tuned to the target audience through the inclusion of 16–20 pages of unique content per edition.
-The first edition is suitable for the youngest members of Cub Scouting, the 6-to-10-year-old Cub Scouts and first-year Webelos Scouts.
+The first edition is suitable for the youngest members of Cub Scouting, the 6-to-10-year-old Cub Scouts, and first-year Webelos Scouts.
 The second edition is appropriate for 11-to-18-year-old boys and girls, which includes second-year Webelos through 18-year-old Boy Scouts, Varsity Scouts and Venturers.
 If the subscription was obtained through registration in the Boy Scouts of America program, the publisher selects the appropriate edition based on the scout's age.

 In June 2007, Boys' Life garnered four Distinguished Achievement Awards conferred by the Association of Educational Publishers (AEP), including Periodical of the Year.

-The magazine's mascot is Pedro the Mailburro, who answers readers' letters and is the subject of a comic strip.
+The magazine's mascot is Scout the Maileagle, who answers readers' letters and is the subject of a comic strip.
 In 2018, the BSA announced a pending title change to reflect the addition of girls to Scouts BSA, the renamed program that now accepts scouts of both sexes.
 The title was changed to Scout Life beginning with the January 2021 issue.